ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 # Traceroute

-The traceroute6 program sends succesive probe packets destined to a chosen target but with the Hop Limit value succesively incremented from the initial value 1.
+The traceroute6 program sends successive probe packets destined to a chosen target but with the Hop Limit value successively incremented from the initial value 1.

 It expects to receive a "Time Exceeded" (Type = 3) "Hop Limit" (Code = 0) ICMPv6 error message back from the successive routers along the path to the destination.